 It’s a matter of knowing which one it is because this is a common concern that we all have.
 I wanted to share with you the experience that I had with a good friend of mine, Matt, who is my client now.
 Because I don’t want to violate HIPAA, Matt isn’t his real name.
 However, Matt has back pain.
 I want to give you a little bit of backstory about Matt and go from the beginning to now with his experience.
 Hopefully, this can help you.

 I’ve known Matt for almost 30 years, and he’s been a very good friend of mine.
 Matt was a former power lifter.
-He still actively lifts and he’s still a big, strong guy.
-He did a lot of heavy lifting back in the day and we used to compete against each other in power lifting meets.
-He was extremely strong, and he could squat the world.
-He could squat well over 700 pounds, bench press over 500 pounds, and deadlift over 700 pounds.
-He was just an extremely strong individual.
+He still actively lifts and he’s still a big, strong guy, he did a lot of heavy lifting back in the day and we used to compete against each other in power lifting meets.
+Matt was extremely strong, and he could squat the world, in fact he could squat well over 700 pounds, bench press over 500 pounds, and deadlift over 700 pounds.
 However, over the years, that took the toll on Matt’s back, just like it did on mine.

 He would get ahold of me from time to time and he’d have to come into the clinic.
 We would get him straightened out and he would be good.
 He would just get a little soreness in his back and it would feel like he was very tight, and he couldn’t get it stretched out.
 We’d bring him in, and he would be good to go after three or four sessions.
 This would last him around six months to a year.
 Then, something different happened.
 Last year, he started having more pain in that right side of his lower back that bothered him when he was stooping.
 It was mostly when he was trying to brush his teeth over the sink.